LEMUBIT/PayantAndroid/README.md

 ### Why are you using Private Keys?

-This library isn't meant to be used in apps that are distributed to different clients, it is rather to be used in in-house applications which are secure and access to Payant dashboard features are needed.
+This library isn't meant to be used in apps that are distributed to different clients, though that is possible, it is rather to be used in in-house applications which are secure and access to Payant dashboard features are needed.

 ### Where is the full documentation?